 Proof of theorem 4.
 Let M be a relevant model.
 Choose S to be the simplified interactive topological system S(M) from definition 6.
 If M is finite, S is standard.
-Writing 0 for the base world of M, the base world of the relevant model induced by S (that is, MS(M)) is 0_S .
-Then lemma 9 implies, for all φ , that $0_S \Vdash \varphi$ if and only if $0 = \widehat{0}{S0} \Vdash \varphi$.
+Writing 0 for the base world of M, the base world of the relevant model induced by S (i.e., MS(M)) is 0_S .
+Then lemma 9 implies, for all φ , that $0_S \Vdash \varphi$ iff $0 = \widehat{0}{S0} \Vdash \varphi$.

 If M was a positive relevant model, we could do the same construction of S(M) and proof of lemma 9 but ignore compatibility and negation.
-Then S would be a positive simplified interactive topological system whose induced relevant model is equivalent to M. If M is ordered, lemma 10 implies that S is ordered, and they are still equivalent by lemma 9.
+Then S would be a positive simplified interactive topological system whose induced relevant model is equivalent to M. If M is ordered, lemma 10 implies that S is ordered, and they still are equivalent by lemma 9.
 The same holds when replacing 'ordered' by 'star-ordered'.